 You won’t need to reshape the structure of your ribs.
 Assuming that muscular imbalances and not pectus excavatum cause your rib flare, you can improve it by fixing anterior pelvic tilt or hyper lumbar lordosis.

-It doesn’t mean your core is weak if you have anterior pelvic tilt and hyper lumbar lordosis and struggle to fix it.
 It would help if you taught yourself different movement and breathing behaviors that you’re accustomed to because that’s your body’s path of least resistance.

 Suppose you see in pictures that your rib cage is uneven even from a young age.
 In that case, it may be caused by a congenital deformity.
 Your ribs can be naturally flaring, or you may miss a rib.

-4. Physical INJURY
+4. Physical Injury

 There is a chance that your flared or uneven ribs are caused by physical injury.
 This may be a rib fracture or a muscle sprain.
 Suppose a bodily injury caused this rib problem several years ago.